ramda/ramda.github.io/manual/01-intro/README.md

 its functions never mutate any input data.
 We consider the implications of this in [Immutability of user data][im].

-Another core functional programming concern is for functions to be referentially transparent[^1].
+Another core functional programming concern is for functions to be [referentially transparent][rt].
 While Ramda, does not try to enforce this for you, its functions themselves have no side-effects, and very few Ramda functions are written with side-effects in mind.
 We investigate this more fully in [Avoiding side-effects][ns].

 In [Composing functions][co] we hit the core of Ramda's strength: how to chain together multiple functions to make increasingly sophisticated systems out of